-Dance fosters creative and expressive communication.
-It uses the body as an instrument for expression and communication of ideas.
-It provides opportunities for students to critically examine and reflect on their world through higher order thinking and movement.
+Dance uses the body as an instrument for expression and communication of ideas.
 It encourages the holistic development of a person, providing a way of knowing about oneself, others and the world.
+It is a means by which cultural heritage is preserved and translated through time.

-Students study dance in various genres and styles, embracing a variety of cultural, societal and historical viewpoints integrating new technologies in all facets of the subject.
+Engaging in dance allows students to develop important, lifelong skills.
+Dance provides opportunities for students to critically examine and reflect on their world through higher order thinking and movement.
+Through studying Dance as both artist and as audience, students will develop a range of interrelated concepts, understanding and skills in dance as an art form and as a means of social inclusion.
+Students will study dance in various genres and styles, embracing a variety of cultural, societal and historical viewpoints integrating new technologies in all facets of the subject.
 Historical, current and emerging dance practices, works and artists are explored in global contexts and Australian contexts, including the dance of Aboriginal peoples and Torres Strait Islander peoples.
-Students learn about dance as it is now and explore its origins across time and cultures.
+Students will learn about dance as it is now and explore its origins across time and cultures.